Skip to content

 Configure SMTP, send test mail, or edit transactional mail templatesMail Delivery

-Tune retention for trash, version history, team archives, and task artifactsStorage and Retention
+Tune retention for trash, version history, and team archivesStorage and Retention

-Tune the online extraction staging size limitStorage and Retention -> Online Extraction Staging Size Limit
+Tune the online extraction staging size limitFile Processing -> Online Extraction Staging Size Limit

-Tune thumbnail size limits and vips / ffmpeg / ffprobe processorsStorage and Retention -> Media Processing
+Tune thumbnail size limits, image preview strategy, and vips / ffmpeg / ffprobe processorsFile Processing -> Media Processing

-Tune the temporary audio/video streaming session TTL on share pagesRuntime and Scheduling -> Share Streaming Playback Session TTL
+Tune the temporary audio/video streaming session TTL on share pagesRuntime -> Share Streaming Playback Session TTL

 Current Groups